fcavani/jiu-jitsu-graph/README.md

 Jiu-jitsu positions, sequences, scores and descriptions graph database.

-It's a simple way to view and understand some aspects of a complex art by someone with a blue belt.
+It's a simple way to view and understand some aspects of this complex art by someone with a blue belt.
 I'm really don't want to simplify Jiu-jitsu to a computational model, it's not possible, but it's fun to document it.

 **This isn't a form of replacement to the normal train in a properly school with a good master.**

 ## Dgraph

 I'm migrating it from neo4j to [Dgraph](https://dgraph.io) (simple licensing, fast, easy to use and good query language).
 I will need a new model, a better one to describe the data (I work on it in the develop branch).
-Expect a lot of changes before I reach a stable model and start to fill in the data from the [old model](https://github.com/fcavani/jiu-jitsu-graph/tree/neo4j-final).
+Expect a lot of changes before I reach a stable model and start to fill it with the data from the [old model](https://github.com/fcavani/jiu-jitsu-graph/tree/neo4j-final).

 ## How to test it

 Install [docker](https://www.docker.com/) and [docker compose](https://docs.docker.com/compose/).

 Consider using a virtual environment before install the requirements.
-Same thing like that:
+Do something like that:

 ``` bash
 python3 -m venv .venv